Azure/fta-architecturalreview/articles/devtest.md

     Is testing taking place in the production environment with real production data?
 If this is the case, be aware of the risk that developers or testers may have access to sensitive data, which could leak.

-    Also determine whether tests are being performed against non-repreentative data.
+    Also determine whether tests are being performed against non-representative data.
 If this is the case, are there scenarios that could arise in production that had not been thoroughly tested due to the dummy data?

-* **Consider the development pipeline - Is code being reviewed to to ensure that there is no malicious code?**
+* **Consider the development pipeline - Is code being reviewed to ensure that there is no malicious code?**

-    Determine whether code is being used from a third party, e.g. a vendor or third party package.
+    Determine whether code is being used from a third-party, e.g. a vendor or third-party package.

     Has the code been reviewed prior to it being released onto production servers?
 Could there be any malicious content, e.g. capturing user data.

     While this question focuses on third parties, this could also be the case if there was a rogue developer inside the organisation.

-    Also scan not just code being written by the developers, but run binary scans on any packages being used.
+    Also scan not just code being written by the developers but run binary scans on any packages being used.
 These scanners will look to see if there is a known vulnerability in a particular library being referenced and can call that out during the deployment pipeline to avoid code with a known vulnerability for being pushed to end users.

-* **Consider the development pipline - What steps are being taken to ensure that secrets are not being stored in source control?**
+* **Consider the development pipeline - What steps are being taken to ensure that secrets are not being stored in source control?**

     Determine whether any passwords, connection strings or additional secrets are being stored in source control.